jdimauro/witch-lights/README.md

 Basically, for each installation you build, you will want two PIR sensor enclosures, and one more "nopir" enclosure than the number of NeoPixel strips.

-If you want to make things a bit more complex (why not?), you can space out the neopixel strips with areas of blank conduit, which will lengthen the area you can cover with the lights, like so:
+If you want to make things a bit more complex (why not?), you can space out the NeoPixel strips with areas of blank conduit, which will lengthen the area you can cover with the lights, like so:

     A-------P------N==================N----------------N==================N------------P